"A promise made is a debt unpaid."

 Making Agreements

-A good agreement has these elements:
+A good agreement has six elements:

 Mutual benefit: The agreement serves both parties' needs.
 One-sided agreements breed resentment.